 ANMAC is currently reviewing the Registered Nurse Accreditation Standards.
 The second phase of consultation for the new standards will begin shortly.
 To facilitate programs being accredited with the most recent standards, ANMAC will only accept submissions against the Registered Nurse Accreditation Standards 2012 until 31 July 2018.

 Education Providers can either submit their application against the Registered Nurse Accreditation Standards 2012 by COB 31 July 2018, or submit their application against the new Registered Nurse Accreditation Standards when they are published.
 Education Providers who would prefer to use the new standards and require prolongation of their current program can email their request to ANMAC for consideration.

-ANMAC anticipates the Registered Nurse Accreditation Standards will be published towards the end of 2018.
+ANMAC anticipates the Registered Nurse Accreditation Standards will be published in 2019.
 The publication will follow the conclusion of the stakeholder consultation process, review by the Professional Reference Group and approval by the Nursing and Midwifery Board of Australia.
 For more information please see Registered nurse accreditation standards review

 Accreditation of nursing and midwifery education programs in undertaken in the interest of public safety.
 ANMAC is responsible for determining whether programs of study for nurses and midwives seeking to practice in Australia meet the required accreditation standards.
 It involves comprehensively examining education programs against relevant accreditation standards.

 ANMAC is currently implementing a risk-based accreditation process.

 When will the risk assessment take place?

 1. All new applications for accreditation will receive a risk assessment after the accreditation assessment is completed.

 2. Significant changes made to an approved education program, may trigger a risk assessment of the program after the assessment of the program changes are completed.